mighmar/Mitra/README.md

 # Mitra

-A collaborative spreadsheet web application.
+The server for a collaborative spreadsheet web application.
+Client found at https://github.com/mighmar/Mitra-Client.